 - We have made substantial investments to acquire certain wireless spectrum licenses and other related assets.
 In addition, we have made substantial non-controlling investments in the Northstar Entities and the SNR Entities related to AWS-3 wireless spectrum licenses. - We face certain risks related to our non-controlling investments in the Northstar Entities and the SNR Entities, which may have a material adverse effect on our business, results of operations and financial condition. - To the extent that we commercialize our wireless spectrum licenses, we will face certain risks entering and competing in the wireless services industry and operating a wireless services business. - Our wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
-The failure to meet such build-out and/or renewal requirements may have a material adverse effect on our business, results of operations and financial condition. - We rely on highly skilled personnel for our wireless business, including without limitation our ability to meet build-out requirements, and if we are unable to hire and retain key personnel or hire qualified personnel then our wireless business may be adversely affected. - The Prepaid Business Sale may not be completed on the terms or timeline currently contemplated, or at all, as we and the Sellers may be unable to satisfy the conditions or obtain the approvals required to complete the Prepaid Business Sale or such approvals may contain material restrictions or conditions. - We may fail to realize all of the anticipated benefits of the Prepaid Business Sale. - The integration of the BSS Business may not be as successful as anticipated. - We may fail to realize all of the anticipated benefits of the Master Transaction Agreement. - Despite the acquisition of additional satellites acquired pursuant to the Master Transaction Agreement, we continue to have limited satellite capacity, and failures or reduced capacity could adversely affect our DISH TV services. - Current DISH Network stockholders have reduced ownership and voting interest in and exercise less influence over management of DISH Network following the closing of the Master Transaction Agreement. - If we were to take certain actions that could cause the Distribution to become taxable to EchoStar, we may be required to indemnify EchoStar for any resulting tax liability, and the indemnity amounts could be substantial. - We may pursue acquisitions and other strategic transactions to complement or expand our business that may not be successful, and we may lose up to the entire value of our investment in these acquisitions and transactions. - We may need additional capital, which may not be available on acceptable terms or at all, to continue investing in our business and to finance acquisitions and other strategic transactions.
+The failure to meet such build-out and/or renewal requirements may have a material adverse effect on our business, results of operations and financial condition. - We rely on highly skilled personnel for our wireless business, including without limitation our ability to meet build-out requirements, and if we are unable to hire and retain key personnel or hire qualified personnel then our wireless business may be adversely affected. - We may fail to realize all of the anticipated benefits of the Prepaid Business Sale. - The integration of the BSS Business may not be as successful as anticipated. - We may fail to realize all of the anticipated benefits of the Master Transaction Agreement. - Despite the acquisition of additional satellites acquired pursuant to the Master Transaction Agreement, we continue to have limited satellite capacity, and failures or reduced capacity could adversely affect our DISH TV services. - Current DISH Network stockholders have reduced ownership and voting interest in and exercise less influence over management of DISH Network following the closing of the Master Transaction Agreement. - If we were to take certain actions that could cause the Distribution to become taxable to EchoStar, we may be required to indemnify EchoStar for any resulting tax liability, and the indemnity amounts could be substantial. - We may pursue acquisitions and other strategic transactions to complement or expand our business that may not be successful, and we may lose up to the entire value of our investment in these acquisitions and transactions.

-- We have substantial debt outstanding and may incur additional debt. - The conditional conversion features of our 3 3/8% Convertible Notes due 2026 (the "Convertible Notes due 2026") and our 2 3/8% Convertible Notes due 2024 (the "Convertible Notes due 2024," and collectively with the Convertible Notes due 2026, the "Convertible Notes"), if triggered, may adversely affect our financial condition. - The convertible note hedge and warrant transactions that we entered into in connection with the offering of the Convertible Notes due 2026 may affect the value of the Convertible Notes due 2026 and our Class A common stock. - We are subject to counterparty risk with respect to the convertible note hedge transactions. - From time to time a portion of our investment portfolio may be invested in securities that have limited liquidity and may not be immediately accessible to support our financing needs, including investments in public companies that are highly speculative and have experienced and continue to experience volatility. - It may be difficult for a third party to acquire us, even if doing so may be beneficial to our shareholders, because of our ownership structure. - We are controlled by one principal stockholder who is also our Chairman.
+- We may need additional capital, which may not be available on acceptable terms or at all, to continue investing in our business and to finance acquisitions and other strategic transactions. - We have substantial debt outstanding and may incur additional debt. - The conditional conversion features of our 3 3/8% Convertible Notes due 2026 (the "Convertible Notes due 2026") and our 2 3/8% Convertible Notes due 2024 (the "Convertible Notes due 2024," and collectively with the Convertible Notes due 2026, the "Convertible Notes"), if triggered, may adversely affect our financial condition. - The convertible note hedge and warrant transactions that we entered into in connection with the offering of the Convertible Notes due 2026 may affect the value of the Convertible Notes due 2026 and our Class A common stock. - We are subject to counterparty risk with respect to the convertible note hedge transactions. - From time to time a portion of our investment portfolio may be invested in securities that have limited liquidity and may not be immediately accessible to support our financing needs, including investments in public companies that are highly speculative and have experienced and continue to experience volatility. - It may be difficult for a third party to acquire us, even if doing so may be beneficial to our shareholders, because of our ownership structure. - We are controlled by one principal stockholder who is also our Chairman.